vegaswarrior/warriorrealestatedeals/README.md

 You can also install and setup Babel if you would like

 ### Env Variables
+We host our images on Cloudinary, so you must have API keys for your images to show up...

+There are two virsons of this App, With Stripe or with Paypal...
+In this Web App, PayPal is Commenited out in the Order.js file...
 Create a .env file in then root and add the following

 ```